Term

 Deletion

-Omitting the final consonant in words
+Omitting the final consonant

 Do (g)